Trump says Russia-Ukraine war is the last conflict he needs to resolve

 British Prime Minister Keir Starmer, Italian Prime Minister Giorgia Meloni, French President Emmanuel Macron, German Chancellor Friedrich Merz, and Finnish President Alexander Stubb were also at the meeting.

-The multilateral meeting comes after Trump met with Russian President Vladimir Putin on Friday in Alaska.
+The multilateral meeting comes after Trump met with Putin in Alaska last week.

 Misty Severi is a news reporter for Just The News.
 You can follow her on X for more coverage.